aaron-imbrock/kubernetes-the-hard-way-amd64/docs/09-bootstrapping-kubernetes-workers.md

 done
 ```

-The commands in this lab must be run on each worker instance: `node-0`, `node-1`.
-Login to the worker instance using the `ssh` command.
-Example:
+The below commands in this lab must be run on each worker instance: `node-0`, `node-1`.
+Only `node-0` is used in this example.

 ```bash
 ssh root@node-0